Updated: FTC Timeshare Resale Scams, Warnings and Advice for Timeshare Owners

 Read The Pros/Cons And Pick A Timeshare Option Today!

 Some of these scam artists and their companies in the West Palm Beach area of Florida have recently been shut down by law enforcement.
 It appears they have regrouped in Pinellas and Hillsborough counties.
-They're latest scam involves cold calling or telemarketing timeshare owners from untraceable phone lines and representing themselves as employees of Timeshare Sales Team or some other legitimate timeshare resale business.
+They're latest scam involves cold calling or telemarketing timeshare owners from untraceable phone lines and representing themselves as employees of TS Sales Team or some other legitimate timeshare resale business.
 They don't offer you a 1-800 number to call but ask you to call back on a regular number such as 813-403-3304 (actual number used).
 Again they claim to have a buyer ready to purchase but they need some money to start the title search since the timeshare owner still has a mortgage.
 They request that you wire the money to them via Western Union or another wire service.
 They don't hesitate to use the legitimate companies physical address or website when setting up their next victim.
-Fortunately several timeshare owners didn't fall for the scam and we're smart enough to contact Timeshare Sales Team before sending any money to these con men.
+Fortunately several timeshare owners didn't fall for the scam and we're smart enough to contact TS Sales Team before sending any money to these con men.
 Unfortunately many timeshare owners we're scammed and are still being scammed as you read this.
 They are using these names Steven James, Gregory Bernstein, Mike McConney, Steven Cole, Gary Bullow, Gary Burlow, Keshonda Wilson, Nancy Savitski and Jim Russo.